ODIN-fire/odin-rs/odin_server/doc/odin_server.md

 ## 3. Client Interaction

-Please refer to the [Server/ Client Interaction](odin_server/client.md) section for details of how to write client (browser side) code that interacts with the `SpaServer` and `SpaService` instances.
+Please refer to the [Server-Client Interaction](client.md) section for details of how to write client (browser side) code that interacts with the `SpaServer` and `SpaService` instances.

-These clients are represented by Javascript modules (served as service specific assets) that do direct DOM manipulation and use JSON message sent over websockets to communicate with the server.
+These clients are represented by Javascript modules (served as service specific [**assets**](../odin_build/odin_build.md)) that do direct DOM manipulation and use JSON message sent over websockets to communicate with the server.